What does the iexplore.exe file do?

 This is important file for windows, but there is a virus that will make the process run when you do not have the program open at all, (further information...) |

-Summary: 57 users judge iexplore.exe to be an essential file that should not be touched.
+Summary: 57 users consider iexplore.exe essential and should not be removed.
 11 users consider it harmless.
 However, 47 users consider this to be a suspicious process and would like to get rid of it.
-For this reason, 130 users have already deleted iexplore.exe. source: file.net
+For this reason, 130 users have already removed iexplore.exe. source: file.net

 How to uninstall Windows Internet Explorer or Microsoft Windows

-To remove Internet Explorer from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove Internet Explorer from your computer, please follow the manual instructions below.

 - Click Add or remove programs.